cowboysmall-apps/insight/README.md

 Usage
 -----

-Simpley include a dependency for the version you want to use in your maven pom:
+Simply include a dependency for the version you want to use in your maven pom:

 ```xml